uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-project.md

 ### Options

 ```
   -h, --help                       help for organization-project
-  -O, --organization string   Name of the Organization to remove the project from
+  -O, --organization-name string   Name of the Organization to remove the project from
 ```

 ### Options inherited from parent commands